openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

 problem types in that subsection are graded as homework.

 .. note::
-   Unlike other problem types, ORA assignments are not governed by the subsection due date.
-Due dates for each ORA assignment are set in the assignment's settings.
-For details, see :ref:`PA Specify Name and Dates`.
+   Unlike other problem types, by default, ORA assignments are not governed by the subsection due date, but are instead set in the assignment's settings.
+There is, however, a setting that allow ORAs to instead use the subsection due date.
+   For details, see :ref:`PA ORA Assignment Schedule`.

 To set the assignment type and due date for a subsection, follow these steps.